“Is what you're holding onto holding you back?”

 - Feng Shui (Feng – “wind” and Shui = “water”), in its simplest form, is the practice of learning to balance energies of a space to assure the health and good fortune of those inhabiting that space.

 Perhaps the most powerful testimony to the impact of Debbie's presentation is what happened when I got home.
 I sat quietly in my home office — the space where I was finding myself more and more unhappy — yet a space I need to do my work.
 I thought for awhile about what was absolutely necessary or absolutely treasured in that space.
 Then, I went on a rampage.
 I proceeded to rearrange and purge, removing the things I had piled in front of the windows that blocked the light, getting rid of anything that wasn't being used or enjoyed.
 I took boxes to our local thrift shop and my sweet husband hauled nine black lawn and leaf bags to the dump.
 I brought in plants that reminded me of special people and places and found that bringing Nature into my workspace brought me calm and joy.
-I removed an old, faded rug and brought in a smaller one with colors that I found energizing and appealing.
+I removed an old, faded rug and brought in a smaller one with colors I found energizing and appealing.

-As you're doing your own decluttering, remember that clutter can be both physical and psychological.
+As you're doing your own decluttering, remember clutter can be both physical and psychological.
 Make a clean sweep of those things that separate you from your best self — those things that block your creativity and your happiness.
-Please share your successes and tips that you learn along the way.
+Please share your successes and tips you learn along the way.